-Some studies suggest that the body’s immune response to Neu5Gc provides a mechanistic explanation for why frequent consumption of animal products has been associated with an increased risk of developing various diseases such as atherosclerosis and cancer.
-For example, one study demonstrated that when endothelial cells are treated with approximately 1 gram of Neu5Gc, they undergo endothelial activation, a common feature of vascular disease, as well as increased cytokine secretion.
+Some studies suggest that the body’s immune response to Neu5Gc provides a mechanistic explanation for why frequent consumption of animal products has been associated with an increased risk of developing diseases such as atherosclerosis and cancer.
+For example, one study demonstrated that when endothelial cells are treated with approximately 1 gram of Neu5Gc, they undergo endothelial activation, a common feature of vascular disease, and increased cytokine secretion.
 In the same study, Neu5Gc accumulated in atherosclerotic plaques lining the blood vessels of human aortas.
-Taken together, these findings suggest a mechanism whereby dietary consumption of Neu5Gc can initiate or exacerbate an inflammatory response at the endothelium, potentially playing a role in the pathogenesis of atherosclerosis.
+These findings suggest a mechanism whereby dietary consumption of Neu5Gc can initiate or exacerbate an inflammatory response at the endothelium, potentially playing a role in the pathogenesis of atherosclerosis.

-While the hypotheses proposed by animal studies are interesting and suggest a mechanistic element to the observational studies connecting red meat and health risks, drawing conclusions about how these findings translate to humans is challenging.
+While the hypotheses proposed by animal studies are interesting and suggest a mechanistic element to the observational studies connecting red meat and health risks, concluding how these findings translate to humans is challenging.
 Humans and rodents are vastly dissimilar organisms, particularly concerning Neu5Gc metabolism.
-Mice, like most mammals, produce Neu5Gc and absorb 98 percent of the Neu5Gc that they ingest.
-However, humans do not produce Neu5Gc, absorb little of it from the diet, and eliminate it rapidly from the body.
+Like most mammals, mice produce Neu5Gc and absorb 98 percent of the Neu5Gc they ingest.
+Humans do not produce Neu5Gc, absorb little of it from the diet, and eliminate it rapidly from the body.
 Lastly, the experimental system involving mice that were genetically engineered to be incapable of producing Neu5Gc and then injected with anti-Neu5Gc antibodies is not reflective of the Neu5Gc situation in the human body.

-Although the studies described above suggest a correlation between eating animal products and an increased incidence of cancer and atherosclerosis, other studies have found these findings only held true if other cancer-promoting lifestyle factors were also present, including obesity, smoking, excessive alcohol consumption, and lack of exercise.
-Additional evidence demonstrates that in the absence of unhealthy lifestyle factors, meat consumption is not tightly linked to an increase in death rates.
+Although the studies described above suggest a correlation between eating animal products and an increased incidence of cancer and atherosclerosis, other studies have found these findings only held if other cancer-promoting lifestyle factors were also present, including obesity, smoking, excessive alcohol consumption, and lack of exercise.
+Additional evidence demonstrates that meat consumption is not tightly linked to increased death rates in the absence of unhealthy lifestyle factors.
 For example, a large, population-based study that drew data from more than 170,000 men and women between the ages of 30 and 75 years showed that animal protein intake was associated with increased death rates only when the participants had at least one unhealthy lifestyle risk factor such as smoking, heavy alcohol consumption, physical inactivity, or being overweight or obese.

 It is also noteworthy that other studies show different results.
-For example, a recent meta-analysis of 24 randomized controlled trials suggests that eating red meat every day did not influence biomarkers of cardiovascular disease risk.
+For example, a recent meta-analysis of 24 randomized controlled trials suggests that eating red meat daily did not influence cardiovascular disease risk biomarkers.

 While consuming very large quantities of red meat might not be optimal for health, avoiding it altogether could raise other health concerns.
-For example, women who don't consume red meat are at higher risk for iron deficiency, which can impact their overall health and, if they are pregnant, can have serious consequences for fetal brain development.
-The important connection between iron and the developing brain suggests that there might be an evolutionary reason why humans can tolerate the antigenic sugar Neu5Gc.
+For example, women who don't consume red meat are at higher risk for iron deficiency, which can impact their overall health and, if pregnant, have severe consequences for fetal brain development.
+The critical connection between iron and the developing brain suggests that there might be an evolutionary reason why humans can tolerate the antigenic sugar Neu5Gc.